MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-policies.md

 - Manage access policies in one location.
 - Report-only mode and Graph API support.
 - Enforce a sign-in frequency of every time to require reauthentication every time.
-- Greater flexibility by combining risk conditions with other conditions like location for granular access control.
+- Granular access control by combining risk conditions with other conditions like location.
 - Enhanced security with multiple risk-based policies targeting different user groups or risk levels.
 - Improved diagnostics experience detailing which risk-based policy applied in sign-in Logs.
 - Supported by the backup authentication system.